kreciszd/sf4-vue2-app/README.md

 TODO:
 ---
-Main thing todo is write some tests unfortunately I did not make it in time although I really wanted to
+Main thing todo is write some tests unfortunately I did not make it in time although I really wanted to.

+Add also there is needed deploy to production setup

 Importer:
 - Optimize importer queries and working